 § 3-315.
-Community residential mental health facilities and programs - Development of program certification standards [Emerg. eff.
-April 8, 2003]
+Community residential mental health facilities and programs - Development of program certification standards

 A. The Board of Mental Health and Substance Abuse Services shall adopt minimum standards for program certification for residential care homes operating as community residential mental health programs as provided in this section.
 The standards shall be adopted as rules and promulgated by the Board of Mental Health and Substance Abuse Services pursuant to the provisions of the Administrative Procedures Act.